 New Instructional Methods to help you succeed

-With the Pandemic, taking classes is no longer the usual.
-Because of Covid-19, there will be less traditional classes, so to make sure you can continue your college education without pause, we’ve created some new formats that will help you be successful in an online class setting this fall.
+Because of the Pandemic, taking classes is more flexible than ever.
+In addition to the traditional in-person, on-campus classes, we’ve created some new formats that will help you be successful in an online class setting.

 When you do a course search, you’ll see one of the columns is labeled Instructional Methods.
-In addition to TRAD or ONLN, there are some new ones, so this page is to help you understand the course options you have moving forward.
-In the Fall 2020 semester, you can expect to see five different course types: TRAD, HYBR, ONLN, LRON, and OLCR.
+In addition to TRAD or ONLN, there are some new ones.
+You can expect to see five different course types: TRAD, HYBR, ONLN, LRON, and OLCR.

 If you still find this confusing, please speak to your advisor or email Advising@threerivers.edu.
 We are here to help you succeed and find the right type of class that best suits your learning style.

 Below is a glossary of terms for quick reference.

 There is not a specific class time.
 You can log into the class and do your work at any time.

 These classes combine meetings held either online or on-campus at a specified time and online classwork completed on your own schedule.
 These classes are a combination of synchronous and asynchronous.

 LRON – Live/Remote and Online Component